codefellows/portland-201d3/ProjectWeekGuide.md

 Optionally, you can use [**this site**](https://www.bidsketch.com/proposal-resources/proposal-templates/web-design-proposal-template) as a reference, or even as a tool to create your proposal.

 ### Submit
 Designate one person on your team to submit your team's proposal in Canvas.
-That person can submit the proposal document itself or a URL for the document.
+That person can submit the proposal document itself or a link to the document.

 **Other team members**: In Canvas, submit a comment stating your project's name, team name, and the name of the person who actually submitted the proposal.